swiftlang/swift-evolution/proposals/0311-task-locals.md

 This is an an un-supported pattern because the purpose of `group.spawn` (and `group.spawnUnlessCancelled`) is explicitly to spawn off a child-task and return immediately.
 While the _structure_ of these child-tasks is upheld by no child-task being allowed to escape the task group, the tasks do it does "escape" the scope of the `withValue` - which causes trouble for the internal workings of task locals, which are allocated using an efficient task-local allocation mechanism.

-At the same time, the just shown pattern can be seen as simply wrong usage of the API and programmer error, violating the structured nature of child-tasks.
+At the same time, the just-shown pattern can be seen as simply wrong usage of the API and programmer error, violating the structured nature of child-tasks.
 Instead, what the programmer should do in this case is either, set the value for the entire task group, such that all children inherit it:

 ```swift
 await Trace.$name.withValue("some(func:)") { // OK!